harshitrajsinha256/SRECA-SwissReCodingAssessment/README.md

 ---

-# SRECA – Swiss Re Coding Assessment (Code Exercise 106)
+# SRECA – Swiss Re Coding Assessment

 This repository contains a Java implementation of **Code Exercise 106**, submitted as part of the **Swiss Re Coding Assessment**.
 The goal of the exercise is to analyze a company’s organizational structure and identify potential improvements related to **manager compensation** and **reporting line depth**.